-Like the term suggests, withdrawal from alcohol addiction is the process of cutting back on or limiting a person’s alcohol intake.
+As the term suggests, withdrawal from alcohol addiction is the process of cutting back on or limiting a person’s alcohol intake.
 Generally, alcohol leads to a decrease in the brain’s activity.
 Extensive and regular alcohol consumption can create a new balance between inhibitory and activating nerve pathways.
-Any sudden interruption in the chronic alcohol intake can cause overactivity, which results in the typical alcohol withdrawal symptoms.
+Any sudden interruption in chronic alcohol intake can cause overactivity, which results in typical alcohol withdrawal symptoms.

 How To Know If You’re Experiencing Alcohol Withdrawal

 Here are some of the symptoms you can expect during alcohol withdrawal:

 - Mild Withdrawal Symptoms: Feelings of anxiety, agitation, and restlessness often set in within 6 to 36 hours after the last drink.
 Usually, accompanying these feelings are hypertension, vomiting, nausea, loss of appetite, headache, rapid heartbeat, increased sweating, shakiness, and of course, intense cravings for alcohol.

 - Alcohol Hallucinosis: Within 6 hours to 2 days after your last drink, you may experience alcohol hallucinosis, which can last for about a day or two.
 The earlier mild symptoms may not occur here, but visual hallucinations may set in.
 For example, you may ‘see’ things like insects or other animals around you even when they’re not there.
 You may also perceive physical contact with something that doesn’t exist (tactile hallucinations) or falsely hear sounds that aren’t there (auditory hallucinations).

 - Withdrawal Seizures: Within 12 to 48 hours after your last drink, you may also experience withdrawal seizures, characterized by convulsions that can affect your entire body.
 These can either occur solitarily or in clusters of two or even three.